 The problem with assessing how vaping affects how we workout, is that vaping is such a new phenomenon that there really isn't a whole host of research or data available yet that we can tear into.
 Not like there is with the effects of smoking tobacco on exercise.

-All that we have to really go on, when assessing how vaping affects exercise, are anecdotal accounts.
-And whilst people’s experiences of exercising as a vaper should be taken with a large pinch of salt, we should still listen to the findings, because these people are the only ones who can really say how it is: how vaping has affected their ability to exercise.
+All that we have to really go on when assessing how vaping affects exercise, are anecdotal accounts.
+And whilst people’s experiences of exercising as a vaper should be taken with a large pinch of salt, we should still listen to the findings because these people are the only ones who can really say how it is: how vaping has affected their ability to exercise.

 And most people say that they have noticed a marked improvement in their cardio performance since switching to vaping.

-The key point to note here being, if someone says their ability to exercise has increased dramatically since they switched from smoking tobacco cigarettes to vaping, well, that increase will have been aided by the tar and nasty chemicals leaving their lungs, beginning the exodus the minute they stubbed out their last cigarette.
-So the benefit hasn’t come from vaping alone.
+The key point to note here is, if someone says their ability to exercise has increased dramatically since they switched from smoking tobacco cigarettes to vaping, well, that increase will have been aided by the tar and nasty chemicals leaving their lungs, beginning the exodus the minute they stubbed out their last cigarette.
+So the benefit hasn't come from vaping alone.

 But back to vaping affecting exercise

 There are a large number of anecdotal accounts of vapers who have recorded their experiences via blogs and online posts, saying that their cardio fitness has come on leaps and bounds vaping as opposed to smoking, as has their ability to swing heavy weights around a gym.